Coleman Legal LLP Logo

 Asbestosis is a serious medical condition caused by inhaling asbestos fibres, which can lead to lung damage and other respiratory problems.
 If you have been diagnosed with asbestosis or mesothelioma and believe that it is the result of exposure to asbestos in the workplace or from another source, you may be entitled to make a claim for compensation in Ireland.

-The process for making an asbestosis / mesothelioma claim in Ireland will involve the following steps
+The process for making an asbestosis claim in Ireland will involve the following steps

 1. Consult a solicitor

-It is recommended that you speak to a solicitor who specializes in asbestos / mesothelioma claims, as they will be able to advise you on the necessary requirements to pursue a claim.
+It is recommended that you speak to a solicitor who specialises in asbestosis claims, as they will be able to advise you on the necessary requirements to pursue a claim.

 2. Gather evidence